Our ageing population

 - NZ Europeans will increase from 608,000 to 974,000 people, a 60 per cent rise

 - Māori will go from 44,000 to a population of 121,000, an increase of 115 per cent

 - Asian peoples ( comprising people who already live here and those migrating to NZ)will increase from 43,000 to 156,000, that's a 260 percentage rise

 - Pacific peoples will increase from 19,000 to a population of 50,000, a 160 per cent increase.

-*Statistics are based on population projections from Statistics NZ.
+*Statistics are based on national population projections by age and sex (2016 base) from Statistics NZ.

 Credit: the interpreted data on this page has been sourced from Statistics New Zealand http://www.stats.govt.nz/